maxludden/supergene-v2/books/book08/md/chapter-2588.md

 Han Sen didn’t speak the language of beasts, but he could tell it was laughing.

-“F*ck you.
+“Fuck you.
 Tell me now, what is this?
 Tell me how to get rid of it.
 If you don’t, I’ll skin you alive,” Han Sen threatened the white tiger, grabbing it angrily.

 The white tiger mewed a little, but Han Sen didn’t understand what it was trying to tell him.
 When Han Sen let the creature go, it hurriedly disappeared amidst the rocks.